Requests for Comments

 Washington DC 20006-1500;

-FINRA is required to file with the SEC proposed rules that govern the conduct of FINRA member firms.
+In the area of rulemaking, FINRA is required to file with the SEC proposed rules that govern the conduct of FINRA member firms.
 Prior to filing a proposed rule with the SEC, FINRA generally solicits comments on the proposal from members, investors, and the general public through a Regulatory Notice, which is posted on FINRA's website.

 The Notice describes the rule proposal or area of regulatory interest and indicates when and how comments may be submitted.
 Comments received during the comment period are fully considered before any further action is taken by FINRA.